Mohsen Shahinpoor

 Mohsen (MO) Shahinpoor (born 1943) is an Iranian American engineer, scientist, and academician.
-He is a professor and Director at the University of Maine College of Engineering, Department of Mechanical Engineering.
+He is a professor and director at the University of Maine College of Engineering, Department of Mechanical Engineering.
 He is also a professor in the Graduate School of Biomedical Science and Engineering at the University of Maine.

-Shahinpoor has conducted research in biomimetic, flexible, soft robotics, robotic surgery, smart materials, electroactive polymers, ionic polymer-metal composite (IPMCs) soft actuators, self-powered energy harvesters, and sensors.
-He has authored over 600 publications, and 93 books and volume publications.
+Shahinpoor has conducted research in biomimetic, flexible, soft robotics, robotic surgery, smart materials, electroactive polymers, ionic polymer-metal composites (IPMCs), soft actuators, self-powered energy harvesters, and sensors.
+He has authored over 600 publications and 93 books and volumes.
 His books include, Intelligent Robotic Systems: Modeling & Simulation, Intelligent Materials, Artificial Muscles: Applications of Advanced Polymeric Nano Composites, and High-Pressure Shock Compression of Solids.
-His book entitled Fundamentals of Smart Materials is the first textbook on Fundamental of Smart Materials with a solutions manual.
-He is a co-editor of a Smart Materials Series published by the Royal Society of Chemistry.
+His book entitled Fundamentals of Smart Materials is the first textbook on fundamentals of smart materials with a solutions manual.
+He is a co-editor of a smart materials series published by the Royal Society of Chemistry.

-Shahinpoor is a Fellow of the American Society of Mechanical Engineers (ASME), Institute of Physics (IOP), National Academy of Inventors, the Royal Society of Chemistry (RSC), and the International Association for Advanced Materials (FIAAMs).
+Shahinpoor is a fellow of the American Society of Mechanical Engineers (ASME), Institute of Physics (IOP), National Academy of Inventors, the Royal Society of Chemistry (RSC), and the International Association for Advanced Materials (FIAAMs).

 Shahinpoor is also a chess player.
-He is a Topic Editor-in-Chief of Bioinspired Robotics, Int.
-Journal of Advanced Robotic Systems, and a Founding Editor and Editor-in-Chief of International Journal of Environmentally Intelligent Design and Manufacturing.
+He is a topic editor-in-chief of Bioinspired Robotics, International Journal of Advanced Robotic Systems, and a founding editor and editor-in-chief of International Journal of Environmentally Intelligent Design and Manufacturing.
 His work has been featured multiple times in media articles.

 Education

-Shahinpoor completed his initial education from Iran and received his B.Sc. degree in Chemical, Materials and Petroleum Engineering from Abadan Institute of Technology's College of Engineering in 1966.
-He then moved to USA and received his M.Sc. and Ph.D. degrees in Mechanical and Aerospace Engineering from the University of Delaware in 1968 and 1970, respectively.
+Shahinpoor completed his initial education from Iran and received his B.Sc. degree in chemical, materials and petroleum engineering from Abadan Institute of Technology's College of Engineering in 1966.
+He then moved to the US and received his M.Sc. and Ph.D. degrees in mechanical and aerospace engineering from the University of Delaware in 1968 and 1970, respectively.
 From 1971 till 1972, he was a postdoctoral research fellow at Johns Hopkins University.